 I was a weird kid in school, listening to Doc Watson and pre-war blues when all of my peers were into whatever was on the radio.
 I tried to keep up a couple of times but it never stuck.
 I didn’t really develop a love for louder music until high school was almost over.
-In my twenties I fell head-over-heals in love with psychedelic rock ‘n roll.
+In my twenties, I fell head-over-heels in love with psychedelic rock ‘n roll.
 This is my first real go as a solo artist and I feel like this album is like making a collage of every influence in my life up to this point.

 As an artist, how do you define success?

 I think “I got my name painted on my shirt, I ain’t no ordinary dude I don’t have to work” sums it up pretty well.